Enjoying Joy

 And maybe most importantly:

-You’ll leave remembering that your aliveness was never gone —
+You’ll leave remembering that your aliveness was never gone, it was just buried under years of preparing for the worst.

 This work is about uncovering it, gently, and learning how to hold it with both hands.